Meowmixforme/OnlineRetailer.Products/README.md

 # OnlineRetailer.Products

-A backend service for an Amazon-style online retailer, developed for a university Cloud Computing DevOps module.
+A backend service for an Amazon-style online retailer, developed for my university Cloud Computing DevOps module.

 ---